The universal six-functor formalism: Stable motivic homotopy theory

-\begin{prop} The forgetful functor $\CoCoSy{B}\to\fun{S\op}{\calg{\iCATco}}$ factors through a fully faithful embedding
+\begin{prop} The forgetful functor $\CoCoSy{B}\to\fun{\sch{B}\op}{\calg{\iCATco}}$ factors through a fully faithful embedding:

-\end{prop} \begin{proof} The only non-trivial statement is that if $C$ is a cocomplete coefficient system then it satisfies non-effective Nisnevich hyperdescent.
-If $C$ is associated to a stable combinatorial fibered model category, this is~\cite[Corollary~3.3.5]{Cisinski-Deglise_mixed-motives}.
+\end{prop} \begin{proof} The only non-trivial statement (\cf \Cref{rmk:pb-cs-stability}) is that if $C$ is a cocomplete coefficient system then it satisfies non-effective Nisnevich hyperdescent.
+If $C$ is associated with a stable combinatorial fibered model category, this is~\cite[Corollary~3.3.5]{Cisinski-Deglise_mixed-motives}.
 As remarked there~\cite[Footnote~51]{Cisinski-Deglise_mixed-motives}, the proof works more generally.
-For completeness, we supply the argument.
+For completeness, we supply the argument here.